aruder77/applitude/index.md

 applitude comes with a domain specific language (DSL) to express commonly used elements of iPhone applications in a very dense format.
 This language is made-to-measure to express iPhone apps, so instead of keywords like `if`, `then`, `while` it has keywords like `contentprovider`, `tableview` or `cell`.

-For example, this application loads and displays [JSON data](https://github.com/ralfebert/applitude/raw/gh-pages/demo/inventors.json) data loaded via HTTP:
+For example, this application displays [JSON data](https://github.com/ralfebert/applitude/raw/gh-pages/demo/inventors.json) data loaded via HTTP:

 ![Screenshots Inventors demo application](demo.png)

 Written manually, you would have to care about many aspects like doing the HTTP requests, parsing the JSON data, showing activity indicators while the app is loading, feeding the data into tables when it gets available, responding to the `UITableViewDataSource` protocol, handling errors, caching the data, loading images in the background, navigating between the views and so on and on.

-Instead, you could also write this [`demo.applitude`](https://github.com/ralfebert/applitude/blob/master/examples/demo/demo.applitude) document:
+Instead, you could also write [`demo.applitude`](https://github.com/ralfebert/applitude/blob/master/examples/demo/demo.applitude):

 {% highlight ruby %}
 application Demo {